Spider2742/Typoer/README.md

-# Typoer
+# Typoer - Realistic Typing Simulation
 Improved verison of georgetian3/typoer to fix the suntax error in paragraphs

-# Typoer - Realistic Typing Simulation

 ## Overview
 `Typoer` is a Python script that simulates human-like typing with customizable speed, accuracy, typos, and self-corrections.
 It allows for a realistic and dynamic typing experience.